sekwah41/Naruto-Mod/docs/recode.md

 ## Tasks & Priorities

-You can find an up to date list of tasks and plans [here](https://github.com/users/sekwah41/projects/1/views/4).
+You can check our what is currently being worked on [here](https://github.com/users/sekwah41/projects/1/views/4).

+Or the [roadmap](./roadmap.md) for what is planned.

 ## Current Content
 A lot is missing vs the 1.7 version however we will be adding it in the coming months.